 BCSI Cyclotron Systems

 BCSI staff works with the end user to configure the system for the needs of the user.
-There are five general energy domains for BCSI cyclotron systems: 15, 25, 28, 35 and 70 MeV.
+There are now six general energy domains for BCSI cyclotron systems: 15, 20, 25, 28, 35 and 70 MeV.
 The applications for these accelerator systems are different, and the configurations will reflect that difference.

 The BCSI 25p is a 25 MeV proton cyclotron.
 It is designed to provide additional proton energy to make some specific single photon (SPECT) radioisotopes available for users.
 Most notable is I123, where the majority of production yield is covered by the 25 MeV energy beam.
 A group producing a specific radiopharmaceutical can, with the Best 25p, produce their own input material to maintain independence and cost-effective manufacturing.
 The key feature is a unique design for each application that streamlines cost and production efficiency.